jhillairet/ALOHA/README.md

 Cf. the LICENSE file or https://en.wikipedia.org/wiki/CeCILL for more informations

+## How to use the code ?
+The documentation of the code is located in the /doc directory, as a [LyX](http://www.lyx.org/) document.
+The .pdf version is also included and can be read [here](https://github.com/jhillairet/ALOHA/blob/master/doc/ALOHA_Manual.pdf).

+The documentation has been made few years ago, so please let me know in case of any question on the code usage.

 ## How to Contribute to the Code ?

 **ALOHA** uses the Fork + Pull collaborative development model.
 If this new to you, see github’s articles on  [forking](https://help.github.com/articles/fork-a-repo) and [pull requests](http://help.github.com/send-pull-requests/).